mdrocan/shell-scripts/README.md

 ```bash
 syntaxchecker.sh
 ```
-- Syntax checker using Shellcheck to verify all bash/sh scripts (*.sh) from the current directory or a directory given as an argument.
+- Syntax checker using Shellcheck to verify all shellscripts from the current directory or a directory given as an argument.

 ```bash
 wifi_strength.sh